Updates Palau’s Protected Areas Network Act (2003)

 The Protected Areas Network Act demonstrates that it is possible to successfully integrate traditional management systems with modern legislation, providing this is carried out with high community participation.
 Region wide initiatives have been established on the success of Palau’s PAN Act: Micronesia Challenge, Caribbean Challenge, Western Indian Ocean Challenge, which illustrates the scalability of the ecosystem-based based approach.

 PAN has created job opportunities for small communities allowing people to return to their villages to live and work, thereby reducing the pressure to come to urban areas to seek employment.
 98 people are now employed by PAN related communities in 13 out of 16 states of Palau.
+According to UNDP, the PNMS already receives 10% of the $100 Pristine Paradise Environmental Fee (PPEF) that each tourist pays upon entering Palau, resulting in $1 million for every 100,000 tourists.
 At least $1.8 million from tourists goes directly to supporting local communities’ economies.

 In 2015, the government announced plans to establish a 500,000 km2 reserve by 2021, making it the sixth largest fully protected marine area in the world and building on the marine reserve network already in place in Palau.
-With this addition, the country has announced that 80% of its EEZ will be closed by 2021to fishing and 20% will be open for domestic fishing only.
+As a result, the country has closed 80% of its EEZ to fishing and 20% will be open for domestic fishing only.

 Potential as a Transferable Model

 The success of the PAN Act in Palau resulted in region-wide interest, with similar initiatives introduced in neighbouring countries.
-In 2006, President Remengesau, initiated discussions for the Micronesia Challenge, with the goal to “conserve 30 per cent of the near-shore marine resources and 20 per cent of the terrestrial resources across Micronesia by 2020”.
+In 2006, then President Remengesau, initiated discussions for the Micronesia Challenge, with the goal to “conserve 30 per cent of the near-shore marine resources and 20 per cent of the terrestrial resources across Micronesia by 2020”.
 Not only is the PNMS a testament to the effectiveness of MPAs, but it is also a call to action for the rest of the world—to follow the example of Palau and play our part in protecting at least 30 percent of all oceans by 2030.
+In fact, in 2023 the Biodiversity Beyond National Jurisdiction was signed by many UN members, including the EU and the 30by30 target (protecting 30% of terrestrial and marine areas by 2030) was agreed upon as part of the Kunming-Montreal Global Biodiversity Framework.
 Effective marine conservation can help people and nature, conserving critical marine habitat where species may thrive, and significantly boost the global economy, for example by fostering healthy and sustainable fisheries.
 This pioneering work in Micronesia inspired similar initiatives in other regions including the Caribbean Challenge and Western Indian Ocean Challenge.

 The PAN Act demonstrates it is possible to successfully integrate and respect traditional management systems, tenure and knowledge with contemporary science-based decision-making, and support this through a modern legislative system.
-It is an adaptive, ecosystem-approach to marine spatial planning is scalable, and although it is easier in a country that has a small and relatively homogenous population like Palau, there are attempts to apply lessons learnt region-wide.
+It is an adaptive and scalableecosystem-approach to marine spatial planning.

 Additional Resources